mikaelma/AngularProject/README.md

 (Some of the items may not be required or present in the final version of the application)

-First the user is presented with a login screen where he or she can choose to either log into an existing user account or create a new one.
+The user is presented with the portal screen where he or she can choose to either log into an existing user account, create a new one or just browse the existing drinks.

-If the user is returning from a previous session, the user already be logged in and can continue exporing the site.
+If the user is returning from a previous session where he or she logged in, the user can continue exporing the site, logged in.

 The system will have a user database storing all user information and users will be able to log in to our system.